joetanx/joetanx.github.io/cv.md

 #### Enterprise storage and data protection solution for a Singapore telco

 - Designed the storage and backup backend architecture to satisfy multi-site requirements across 11 datacenters
-- Orchestrated the migration of over 1,000 servers to the new backend
+- Migrated over 1,000 servers to the new backend

 #### Endpoint security deployment for a Singapore telco

 - Designed the self-hosted endpoint security architecture to satisfy high availability and disaster recovery objectives
-- Orchestrated the migration of over 9,000 clients across 20 locations to the new endpoint security platform
+- Migrated over 9,000 clients across 20 locations to the new endpoint security platform
 - Enhanced security policy enforcement to align with Trend Micro best practices

 #### Private cloud infrastructure deployment for a global voice communication company

 - Designed the VMware hyperconverged and software-defined network solution for the self-hosted private cloud architecture
-- Orchestrated the migration of over 300 servers from OpenStack to the new platform
+- Migrated over 300 servers from OpenStack to the new platform

 ## 3.4.
 Solutions Consultant • Acclivis
 ### _January 2015 → June 2016_